 Incept: New Student Student understands that not only is this a time of transition for students but for parents and family members as well.
-Therefore, we have scheduled a special Parent/Guest Orientation that will connect parents and guests to the Georgia State University community and answer questions directly related to them.
-Parent/Guest conferences run concurrently with student Incept conferences, but some sessions during the day will be conducted specifically for parents.
+Therefore, Incept offers a special Parent or Guest Incept that will connect parents and guests to the Georgia State University community and answer questions directly related to them.
+Parent and guest programs run concurrently with student Incept sessions, but some sessions during the day will be conducted specifically for parents.

 What to Expect

-- Learn about valuable university services and programs like financial aid, One Stop Shop, and campus police
+- Learn about valuable university services and programs like Enrollment Services, Auxiliary and Support Services and University Police.

-- Discuss campus issues with current Georgia State student leaders
+- Discuss campus issues with current Georgia State University student leaders.

-The advisement and registration part of the program is an opportunity for students to make some independent decisions about their course schedule and academic plan, and we want you to know that there are highly qualified staff and faculty members guiding them though the process.
+The advisement and registration part of the program is an opportunity for students to make some independent decisions about their course schedule and academic plan, and there are highly qualified staff and faculty members guiding them though the process.
 Therefore, this session of the day will be for students only.
-Your advice is also valuable and important so it might be a good idea to discuss academic plans with your student before your scheduled Incept day.
+Your advice is also valuable and important, so it might be a good idea to discuss academic plans with your student before your scheduled Incept day.

-You should also know that due to the Family Educational Rights and Privacy Act (FERPA) there is certain information pertaining to your student’s personal, academic, and financial records that you may not have immediate access to without their consent.
+You should also know that, due to the Family and Educational Right and Privacy Act (FERPA), there is certain information pertaining to your student’s personal, academic and financial records that you may not have immediate access to without their consent.
 You will learn more about FERPA during your Incept day.

 What is FERPA?